Sonya Jason teaches private lessons?!

 Do I have to do a recital?

-No. Sonya likes to keep music fun and relaxed.
+Sonya likes to keep music fun and focused on excellence, not competition.
 At the end of each

 twelve-week session you may invite guests (parents, siblings, grandparents, friends) to

-come to your lesson and hear you play.
-It's your own private concert!
+come to your lesson and hear you play with Sonya.
+It's your own concert party!

 How much does it cost?